 5. Reverend Edward Fanshawe Glanville, born April 1807; died 1878; late Fellow of Exeter College, Oxford, B.A.
 1828; M.A.
 1830; Rector of Yelford 1869.
 Mr. Glanville married, July 25,1835, Mary Ann, second daughter of Sir Scrope Bernard Morland, fourth Baronet of Nettleham, Lincolnshire, and widow of the Reverend F. C. Spencer, Rector of Wheatfeald, Oxford, and nephew to the Duke of Marlborough, by whom he had Frances Bernard Glanville, born July, 1836, died January 8, 1856.

 6. William Fanshawe Glanville, born 1808; died 1861; entered the Royal Navy Feb.
 28, 1821, and obtained his Lieutenant's Commission December 15, 1827.
 He served on various stations till, on January 6, 1839, he was appointed flag-lieutenant to his uncle, Sir Robert Stopford, and for his services at the capture of St. Jean d'Acre, by that officer was promoted to the rank of Commander, November 4, 1840.
 He then served three years in the Flagship at Portsmouth, and received his post rank November 9, 1846.
 In 1854 he commissioned the Boscawen line-of-battle ship for service in the Baltic, and on her hoisting the flag of Admiral Sir Arthur Fanshawe, his uncle, as Commander-in-Chief of the North American squadron, served as his Flag Captain for three years.
 His last service was as Captain of the Donegal, 101 guns, which appointment he resigned through ill health.
 He died in August 1861.
-He married, July 7, 1841, his cousin, Mary Anne, youngest daughter of Vice-Admiral Bedford, and by her had issue:-
+He married, July 7, 1841, his cousin, Mary Anne, youngest daughter of Vice-Admiral Bedford, and by her had issue:-I. Arthur B. Glanville, born 1842; died 1861.7.
+Charles Fanshawe Glanville, married Miss Hannah Saunders; and had a daughter, Alice Glanville, born November 12, 1851, and married.
+Rev. H. Macnamara.
+8. Elizabeth Mary, died 1876; 9.
+Cordelia Fanshawe, died 1863; 10.
+Catherine Fanshawe, died 1871.
+These three ladies resided at Catchfrench, where they died, and were buried in the churchyard of St. Germans.

 II.
 Janet Glanville, born 1844; died 1861.